 Step 1.
 Apply for Pharmacy Technician Training Program

 To become a pharmacy tech, you’ll need to apply for a training program that equips you with the skills and knowledge to handle real-life situations in a pharmacy.
 Most pharmacy technician training programs, including Arizona College, only require a high school diploma to apply.

-Pharmacy Technician Training from an Accredited Institute is the First Step
+Step 2.
+Complete Pharmacy Technician Training from an Accredited Institute

-Completing an accredited Pharmacy Technician Program like the one offered at Arizona College is a necessary part of transitioning into this rewarding career.
-The hands-on training and in-depth coursework offered by a pharmacy technician training program will prepare you for the certification and licensing exams that must be passed before you can work as a pharmacy technician.
+Completing an accredited pharmacy technician program is the necessary first part of transitioning into this rewarding career.
+The hands-on training and in-depth coursework offered in the program will prepare you to pass the certification and licensing exams that are required to work as a certified pharmacy technician.

 - Training in pharmacy laboratories and modern facilities

 - Labs that provide hands-on experience with technical equipment

 Program length varies by school, with the program at Arizona College taking 34 weeks to complete.
 This includes 30 weeks of pharmacy technician coursework and a 4-week externship.

 Step 3.
 Find an Externship and Gain Real-Life Experience